ctfhacker/ctf-writeups/polictf-2015/johns-library/README.md

 * Length of the text
 * The text itself

 The interesting bit is that the length of each book is stored in a global array located at `0x804a060`.
-The text is stored in a buffer located on the stack, that is passed to both the read and add functions as an argument.
+The text is stored in a buffer located on the stack.
+This address is passed to both the read and add functions as an argument.

 ### Reading from the library
 ```